nusenu/tor-relay-operator-ids-trust-information/README.md

 # A Simple Web of Trust for Tor Relay Operator IDs

+This is a work-in-progress draft, significant portions might change in a non-compatible way.

 ## Motivation

 Tor users are facing persistent malicious actors